arvindkannan/Issue-Tracking-Mailer/README.md

 ## Master Files and Folders Need to be Defined before proceeding:
 Below folders need to be created before running the package .
-Same should be configured in rTrackMailer_config.ini also using generator script.
+Same should be configured in iTrackingMailer_config.ini also using generator script.

-*  **Data Files** is mandatory and to be placed in folder and folder should be configured in app_datafiles_folder node in rTrackMailer_config.ini
+*  **Data Files** is mandatory and to be placed in folder and folder should be configured in app_datafiles_folder node in iTrackingMailer_config.ini
     *- customer_Master.json ,where all details about customers will be maintained as data source *- Escalation_Matrix_Details.json is file where escalation matrix <-> employee details mapping kept
 *  **Sql File** is next file required to run package if excel needed to be generated from DB ,this is mandatory is file_gen_from_db is set to **True** in config.ini File.